-On the FWC website a number of factsheets in relation to the financial reporting process and associated timelines are available.
+On the ROC website is a number of factsheets in relation to the financial reporting process and associated timelines.
 The most recent copy of the Reporting Guidelines and a model set of financial statements can also be found.
-The FWC recommends reporting units use this model as it assists in ensuring compliance with the Fair Work (Registered Organisations) Act 2009, the s.253 Reporting Guidelines and the Australian Accounting Standards.
-Access to this information may be obtained via this link.2 https://www.fwc.gov.au/registered-organisations/compliance-governance/financial-reporting
+The ROC recommends reporting units use this model as it will assist in ensuring compliance with the RO Act, the s.253 Reporting Guidelines and the Australian Accounting Standards.
+Access to this information may be obtained via this link.